 To adjust your camera exposure, you need to take these steps:

-When shooting your first film exercise, you will want to use the auto-exposure a lot, but that is a habit, you’ll need to lose as you move along.
-Most cameras auto-exposure feature will create the world 18 per cent grey.
-In many images, you will see that it turned a solid white wall to a grey one.
+When shooting your first film exercise, you will want to use the auto-exposure a lot, but that is a habit you’ll need to lose as you move along.
+Most cameras’ auto-exposure features will create the world 18 percent grey.
+In many images, you will see that it turned a solid white wall into a grey one.